Aouei/gee_acolite/docs/contributing.md

 # Contributing

-Guide for contributing to the GEE ACOLITE project.
+Thank you for considering contributing to GEE ACOLITE!
+This guide explains how to report issues, propose features, and submit code or documentation improvements.

 ## Ways to Contribute

 ### 🐛 Report Bugs

-If you find a bug:

-1. Check that it hasn't already been reported in [Issues](https://github.com/Aouei/gee_acolite/issues)
+Before opening a new issue, check whether it has already been reported in [Issues](https://github.com/Aouei/gee_acolite/issues).
+If not, create one including:

-2. Create a new issue with:
-   - Clear description of the problem
+- A clear description of the problem
-   - Steps to reproduce
-   - Expected vs. observed behavior
-   - Python, GEE, ACOLITE version
 - Minimal reproducible code
+- Full traceback
+- Environment details (see template below)

 **Issue Template:**